Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Footscray has 126 active public transport stops offering a mix of train, light rail, and bus services.
-These are served by 30 individual routes, collectively enabling 16,207 weekly passenger trips.
-Transport accessibility is rated excellent with residents typically located 132 meters from the nearest stop.
-As a primarily residential area, most commutes are outward-bound.
-Cars remain the dominant mode at 54%, followed by train at 24% and bus at 7%.
+These are served by 30 routes, providing 16,207 weekly passenger trips in total.
+Residents enjoy excellent transport accessibility, with an average distance of 132 meters to the nearest stop.
+Most residents commute outward from this primarily residential area.
+Car remains the dominant mode of transport at 54%, followed by train at 24% and bus at 7%.
 Vehicle ownership averages 0.5 per dwelling, below the regional average.

-According to the 2021 Census, 41.2% of residents work from home, possibly due to COVID-19 conditions.
-Service frequency averages 2,315 trips daily across all routes, equating to approximately 128 weekly trips per stop.
+According to the 2021 Census, 41.2% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency across all routes averages 2,315 trips per day, equating to approximately 128 weekly trips per individual stop.
 The accompanying map displays the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport